lostcache/MiniCenter/README.md

 - Scalable: Can be easily expanded to accommodate more hosts

 In a k-ary Fat Tree:

 - There are k pods
 - Each pod contains k/2 edge switches and k/2 aggregation switches
 - There are (k/2)² core switches
-- Each edge switch connects to k/2 hosts
+- Each edge switch connects to k/2 hosts and k/2 aggregation switches
+- Each aggregation switch connects to k/2 edge switches
 - Total hosts: k³/4

 ## Requirements